Pabloo22/job_shop_lib/README.md

 </div>

-An easy-to-use and modular Python library for the Job Shop Scheduling Problem (JSSP) with a special focus on graph representations.
+JobShopLib is a Python package for creating, solving, and visualizing Job Shop Scheduling Problems (JSSP).

 It provides intuitive data structures to represent instances and solutions, as well as solvers and visualization tools.

+It follows a modular design, allowing users to easily extend the library with new solvers, dispatching rules, or visualization functions.

-See the [this](https://colab.research.google.com/drive/1XV_Rvq1F2ns6DFG8uNj66q_rcowwTZ4H?usp=sharing) Google Colab notebook for a quick start guide!
+See [this](https://colab.research.google.com/drive/1XV_Rvq1F2ns6DFG8uNj66q_rcowwTZ4H?usp=sharing) Google Colab notebook for a quick start guide!

-## Installation
+## Installation :package:

 You can install the library from PyPI: